rosepedrosa12/rosepedrosa12/README.md

-- 👋 Hi, I’m @rosepedrosa12
+l- 👋 Hi, I’m @rosepedrosa12
-- 👀 I’m interested in ...
+- 👀 I’m interested in
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate com a educação em pensamento  computacional.
-- 📫 How to reach me ...
+- 📫 How to reach me .

 <!---
 rosepedrosa12/rosepedrosa12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.